 If you want to purchase a home, you might wonder, “how much house can I afford to buy?”
-With the mortgage rates at all-time lows and the housing market still favoring buyers, this may be a good time to buy.
+With the mortgage rates still close to its all-time lows and home values still below the peak, this may be a good time to buy.

 But how can you tell how much house you can really afford?
 How do you know that you’re ready for homeownership?
 As you consider your ability to buy a home, here are some methods that you can use to determine how big a mortgage you can take on:

 |Table of Content|

 Before you even consider buying a home, I believe you should meet the following conditions: You should be able to make a 20% down payment from your savings, and plan to stay in the house for at least 10 years.

 A 20% down payment will help you avoid paying Private Mortgage Insurance (PMI).
 If you can make the 20% down payment from your savings, it shows that you have a healthy positive cash flow (a fact that allowed you to save up the money in the first place).
 If you do not have the prerequisite savings, you should consider cutting your expenses and increasing your income to save up for the down payment before plunging into homeownership.